TabulateJarl8/ti842py/README.md

 ----

 ti842py can be installed via PyPI or by cloning the repository.
 To install it with PyPI, just run `pip3 install ti842py` in a terminal.
 To install it locally, you can clone the repository and run `python setup.py install --user`.

+### <a name="goto"></a>Goto:
+To have support for goto and lbl, you need to run `pip3 install git+https://github.com/TabulateJarl8/python-goto.git@patch-2`.
+This is because PyPI will not allow users to install packages from outside sources.

 # Usage